-3. Finance
+3. Finance (20 units)

-+Business Administration 243.
-Accounting for Planning and Control (4)

-+ Business Administration 282.
-Financial Analysis I (4)
+- +Finance 282.
+Financial Analysis 1 (4)

-+Business Administration 283.
+- + Finance 283.
 Financial Analysis II (4)

-+ Business Administration 284.
+- + Finance 284.
 Financial Forecasting (4)

-+Business Administration 285.
+- + Finance 285.
 Practicum in Financial Management (4)

+- + Finance 288.
+Multinational Financial Transactions (4), or one other upper division course in the Business Administration program recommended by the department chair and not taken to satisfy any other requirement.

-4. General Business
+4. General Business (20 units)

-Students choosing this Concentration must take any five upper-division Business Administration courses not taken to satisfy the upper-division core requirement.
+Students choosing this concentration must take five upper-division courses in the Business Administration degree program approved by a faculty advisor and not taken to satisfy the upper-division core requirements.